fleetdm/fleet/articles/fleet-4.15.0.md

-# Fleet 4.15.0 adds beta support for self-service, increases trasparency, and brings Zendesk to the party.
+# Fleet 4.15.0 adds beta support for self-service, increases transparency, and brings Zendesk to the party.

 ![Fleet 4.15.0](../website/assets/images/articles/)